AlexKage69/OlympusExtra/readme.md

 -----------------------------
 ## Disclaimer!

+**YOUR SAVE FILES MAY BE CORRUPTED IF MODDED WRONGLY!
+PLEASE CREATE A BACKUP OF YOUR SAVE FILES IF YOU WISH TO KEEP YOUR PROGRESS**

 Do note that we're still in beta-testing phase for OlympusExtra, so please note that it is very possible that your Hades game might crash during the process.
 To avoid this, please create a backup of the game by copying the Hades game save file before making any modifications!
 Your save file can be found under `Documents\Saved Games\Hades`.

 In the event that the game crashes and cannot be restored, you can replace this with the backup which you have copied.
 Alternatively, for Steam users, you can also go to `Library` > Right click Hades > `Properties` > `Local Files` > `Verify integrity of game files`